Available 24/7/365 Columbus

 Exceptions

-It is important to notice that the statute carves out a specific exception that can never be treated as a crime.
-According to subdivision four of the statute, a woman breastfeeding in public is never considered indecent exposure.
+There is an exception for specific situations, in which case the conduct can never be treated as a crime.
+According to the statute, a woman breastfeeding in public is never considered indecent exposure.

 Does Sex in a Car Qualify as Indecent Exposure?

-The statute related to indecent exposure is broad.
-However, there are circumstances where an arrest for indecent exposure is likely for anyone involved in a sex act in a motor vehicle.
-The important question is whether or not this act occurred in a public place.
+Because Minnesota law on indecent exposure is broad, there are circumstances where someone could be arrested when involved in a sex act in a motor vehicle.
+The important question is whether or not the lewd or dissolute conduct occurred in a public place.

-Whether or not having sex in a car qualifies as indecent exposure will likely come down to if the act occurred in a public place or not.
+Determining whether having sex in a car qualifies as indecent exposure often comes down to the act occurring in a public place.
 According to the statute, indecent exposure involves an act that either occurs “in any public place” or in any place where others are present.

-If the car is parked on public property or in an area open to the general public, the chances are good that the police will make an arrest for indecent exposure.
+If the car is parked on public property or in an area open to the general public, it’s likely that officers will arrest individuals for indecent exposure.
 Even though a motor vehicle is privately owned, anything that occurs within the vehicle that is visible to the public through the windows is likely going to be treated as having occurred in public.

 Penalties for Indecent Exposure

-There are different penalties that could come with a conviction for indecent exposure.
-Under the law, indecent exposure could qualify as a misdemeanor, a gross misdemeanor, or even a felony.
-In any of these cases, you could be facing steep consequences that could follow you for the rest of your life.
+The offense may qualify as a misdemeanor, a gross misdemeanor, or even a felony.
+In any of these cases, you could be facing harsh consequences that could follow you for the rest of your life.

 Indecent Exposure as a Misdemeanor

-As a baseline, indecent exposure is treated as a misdemeanor under the law.
-That means without any outside factors enhancing the penalty, a conviction for indecent exposure is treated as a misdemeanor.
-As a misdemeanor, you could face a maximum jail sentence of 90 days and a fine of no more than $1,000 upon conviction.
+The basic crime of indecent exposure is treated as a misdemeanor under the law.
+Without any aggravating factors enhancing the penalty, a conviction could lead to both jail time and fines.
+As a misdemeanor, you could face a maximum jail sentence of 90 days and a fine up to $1,000 if convicted.

 Indecent Exposure as a Gross Misdemeanor

-There are certain circumstances that can increase the penalties that come with a conviction for indecent exposure.
-In general, the presence of additional factors can lead to these higher penalties even though the underlying criminal charge is the same.
+There are some scenarios circumstances in wihch the punishment for a conviction can be increased.
+The presence of aggravating factors could mean more severe penalties, though the underlying criminal charge is the same.
 In addition to the basic elements of an indecent exposure charge, the state must also prove that a person committed these acts:

 • While a minor under the age of 16 was present, or